SimowTopos/TextMining/README.md

     return newRow
 ```

-The result was : Mean Squared Error = 0.286859147648....We probably miss something
+The result was : Mean Squared Error = 0.286859147648, wish is worst....We probably miss something

 **Conclusion**
 Our best score : **Mean Squared Error = 0.280816931591**